A survey on Adversarial Recommender Systems: from Attack/Defense strategies to Generative Adversarial Networks: Adversarial Learning for GAN-based Recommendation

-[\textbf{VAE-GAN-CC}] An effective cross-domain recommendation system relies on \textit{capturing both similarities and differences} among features of domains and exploiting them for improving recommendation quality in multiple domains.
+[\textbf{FR-DiscoGAN}] In~\cite{DBLP:conf/bigcomp/JoJCJ19}, the authors propose a cross-domain GAN to generate fashion designs from the sceneries.
+In the proposed hypothetical scenario, the user can specify via a query her POI to visit (e.g., mountain, beach) together with keywords describing a season (i.e., spring, summer, fall, and winter).
+The core idea is to automatically generate fashion items (e.g., clothes, handbags, and shoes) whose useful features (i.e., style) match the natural scenery specified by the user.
+For instance, the system can recommend a collection of fashion items that look cool/bright for visiting a beach in summer, even though the actual preference of the user is black-style clothes.
+The role of GAN is to learn associations between scenery and fashion images.
+In the field of ML and CV, the problem is termed as \dquotes{style transfer} or \dquotes{image to image translation} problem~\cite{DBLP:conf/cvpr/GatysEB16}. \\ [\textbf{VAE-GAN-CC}] An effective cross-domain recommendation system relies on \textit{capturing both similarities and differences} among features of domains and exploiting them for improving recommendation quality in multiple domains.
 Single-domain algorithms have difficulty in uncovering the specific characteristics of each domain.
 To solve this problem, some approaches extract latent features of the domains by a separate network~\cite{DBLP:conf/www/LianZXS17,DBLP:journals/tmm/MinBXH15}.
 Although these approaches might be successful in capturing characteristic features of each domain, they do not establish the similarity between features of multiple domains.
-To extract both homogeneous and divergent features in multiple domains, in~\cite{DBLP:journals/corr/abs-1812-06229} Nguyen et al. propose a generic cross-domain recommendation system that takes as input the user interaction history (click vector) in each domain, maps the vectors to a shared latent space using two AEs and then uses $\mathcal{G}$ to remap the underlying latent representation to click vectors.
+To extract both homogeneous and divergent features in multiple domains, \citet{DBLP:journals/corr/abs-1812-06229} propose a generic cross-domain recommendation system that takes as input the user interaction history (click vector) in each domain, maps the vectors to a shared latent space using two AEs and then uses $\mathcal{G}$ to remap the underlying latent representation to click vectors.
 The main novelty of this work lies in building/linking shared latent space between domains, which in turn facilitates \textit{domain-to-domain} translation.
 In particular, the former is realized by enforcing a weight-sharing constraint related to variational auto-encoders, i.e., the encoder-generator pair $\{\mathcal{E}_A, \mathcal{G}_A\}$ and $\{\mathcal{E}_B, \mathcal{G}_B\}$ and using cycle-consistency (CC) as a weight-sharing constraint.
 Finally, two separate adversarial discriminators are employed to determine whether the translated vectors are realistic.
-The final system is called VAE-GAN-CC network, which extends the unsupervised image-to-image translation network in the CV domain~\cite{DBLP:conf/nips/LiuBK17} for RS applications and is thus named domain-to-domain translation model (D2D-TM).
+The final system is called VAE-GAN-CC network, which extends the unsupervised image-to-image translation network in the CV domain~\cite{DBLP:conf/nips/LiuBK17} for RS applications and is thus named domain-to-domain translation model (D2D-TM).\\ [\textbf{DASO}] Inspired by the efficacy of \textit{adversarial negative sampling} techniques proposed by~\citet{DBLP:conf/kdd/WangYHLWH18}, \citet{DBLP:conf/ijcai/FanD0WTL19} address the limitation of typical negative sampling in the \textit{social recommendation} domain in transferring users' information from social domain to item domain.
+The proposed Deep Adversarial SOcial recommendation (DASO) system, harnesses the power of adversarial learning to dynamically generate difficult negative samples for \textit{user-item} and \textit{user-user pairs}, to guide the network to learn better user and item representations. \\